jaissica/jaissica/README.md

 ## About Me 🚀

-- 🌱 I'm currently gaining valuable experience as a Software Engineering Intern at EnergySage, Inc.
+- 🔭 I'm currently gaining valuable experience as a Software Engineering Intern at EnergySage, Inc.
+- 🌱 At the moment I'm working on Vue, Nuxt, Django and Python.
-- 📫 I'm currently a MSCS student at Northeastern University.
+- 🎓 I'm currently MSCS student at Northeastern University
-- 👯 I’m looking to collaborate on Web Development projects.
+- 👯 I’m looking to collaborate on Web Development and Data Science projects.
-- 💬 Ask me about  NodeJS, Vue.js, TypeScript, JavaScript, React, Java, Python, Git, Bash, Docker, Data Visualisation.
+- 💬 Ask me about Web Developement and Data Visualization
 - 😄 Pronouns: She/Her/Hers
+- 📫 How to reach me: hora.j@northeastern.edu

 I am experienced in Full Stack Web Development, Data Engineering and Visualization.
 I am interested in learning about new technologies and frameframeworks.